MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-html5-admin.md

     Publish-RDWebClientPackage -Production -Latest
     ```

-1. Make sure the web client can be accessed at the web client URL with your server name, formatted as <https://server_FQDN/RDWeb/Pages/webclient>.
+1. Make sure you can access the web client at the web client URL with your server name, formatted as <https://server_FQDN/RDWeb/Pages/webclient>.
 It's important to use the server name that matches the RDWeb public cert in the URL (typically the machine FQDN).

 ### Updating the web client

-To update the web client whenever an update is available, follow these steps:
+To update the web client, follow these steps:

 * Copy the content of **rd-html5-packages.zip** into **%ProgramFiles%\rd-html5-packages**.
 * Open an Administrator PowerShell prompt and run the following two commands: